ForEvolve/forevolve.github.io/_posts/en/2017-09-18-design-patterns-web-api-service-and-repository-part-11.md

 }
 ```

-As you can see, we want to make sure that `AccountKey`, `AccountName` and `TableName` are set.
+As you can see, we want to make sure that `AccountKey`, `AccountName`, and `TableName` are set.

-> I am testing `AccountKey` and `AccountName` only against `NotNull` because I dont want to hard code any credentials in the project.
+> I am testing `AccountKey` and `AccountName` only against `NotNull` because I do not want to hard code any credentials in the project.
-> We will set that up later using sercrets.
+> We will set that up later using secrets.

 ``` csharp
 [Fact]